Consensys/doc.tessera/docs/HowTo/Configure/TLS.md

 !!! note

-    If you're using TLS on multiple endpoints (e.g., P2P and Q2T) and running everything on localhost (or a single machine), then you must use different `knownClients` and `knownServers` files for the different endpoints.
+    If you use TLS on multiple endpoints (e.g., P2P and Q2T) and run everything on localhost (or a single machine), then you must use different `knownClients` and `knownServers` files for the different endpoints.

 #### TOFU (Trust-on-first-use)